vastlimits/OS-Conf-Backup-Linux/README.md

 # Preparation (Once per Machine You Want to Backup)

 These preparation steps only need to be done once on each machine whose configuration you want to backup.
-[Check out how to perform a backup below](#performing-a-backup).
+[Check out how to perform a backup](#performing-a-backup).

 ## Local Backup Directory